Published in September 2019

 'Species' includes 'any species, subspecies or geographically separate population thereof' (Article I(a)).
 The fact that species may be differentiated by geographic location means that certain States' populations of a species may be placed in one Appendix, while other States' populations of the same species appear in a different or no Appendix.
 Thus, States that have better managed, non-endangered populations of species, but which are endangered elsewhere, may engage in commercial trade (Bowman et al, 2010).

 A large number of animal and plant species are listed in the CITES Appendices.
-There are roughly 36,000 species of animals and plants were listed in the three Appendices (numbers are approximate as there are no agreed lists for some higher taxa).
+There are roughly 36,000 species of animals and plants listed in the three Appendices (numbers are approximate as there are no agreed lists for some higher taxa).
 The vast majority of listings are in Appendix II (over 95 percent), with smaller numbers in Appendix I and III.
 Specific listings in the Appendices often include annotations, such as the inclusion or exclusion of certain subspecies or geographically distinct populations.
 They may also include quotas for export.

 Figure 1: Species Listings in the CITES Appendices as at October 2017